twilio/twilio-php/docs/usage/rest/usage-records.rst

 Retrieve Today's SMS Usage
 ==========================

-You can use the `today` subresource, and then retrieve the record directly with the `getCategory` function.
+You can use the `today` record subresource, and then retrieve the record directly with the `getCategory` function.

 .. code-block:: php